 With the help of her trusty friend Yao, her brother's tiny Smart car and support from the Growing Communities Start-up programme, Crop Drop was born and started trading in October 2013.

 Crop Drop is now a small team of dedicated local people that are as obsessed with food as Rachel.
 Why Haringey?
 Because that's where we live - it's our favourite patch of London.
-We believe small-scale food trade is the best way to support urban agriculture and small organic farms.
+We believe small-scale food trade is the best way to support urban sustainable agriculture and small organic farms.
 So we're keeping it really local.
 You can read more about the rationale behind where and why we source prpduce from in our Sourcing Policy.
 And read more about the growers we work directly with here.

 Alongside our sister box schemes across the UK, the Better Food Traders, we're creating a national network of community-scale box schemes that are changing the food system from the grassroots, helping to create an alternitive system that is resilient and farmer-friendly.